Learn 2... Swim

 My child has a disability.
 Can they take part?

 Of course.
 Lessons can be adapted as necessary to help all children achieve their potential.
-If your child has specific needs, please discuss them with your local swim school.
+If your child has specific needs, please discuss this with our front line reception who will be able to advise you appropriately.

 The earlier that a child becomes familiar with the aquatic environment and being in and around water the better.
 Even if you are not a strong swimmer just taking your child to the pool and playing and having fun in the water will help them develop their confidence and enjoy the positive experiences that the water can bring them.